 It can be an exciting and unsettling time for some, you may have planned your birth, or not!
 But it’s pretty amazing that we can grow another human inside of us without much thinking!

-There’s usually lots of new information coming your way from friends, parents
+There’s usually lots of new information coming your way from friends, parents,

-We are happy to treat you before, during (anytime) and after pregnancy.
+As osteopaths and chiropractors experienced in treating during pregnancy, we are happy to treat you before, during (anytime) and after pregnancy.
 Most people are told to avoid treatment during the first trimester but we are happy to continue as long as you are.
 It’s a good idea to continue treatment especially if you’ve had a pre-existing issue that hasn’t yet resolved.
 We normally stay away from

 If you haven’t had any prior musculoskeletal issues it’s still a good idea to have a full assessment and check that everything is functioning and working as it should.
 We’re big on identifying weaknesses and addressing them before they become a problem.